 I’ve arranged short interviews with many artists over the last few weeks, amateur and professional.
 Some of those artists create horror art as well as work based on other genres, some have visited horror briefly then moved on to safer pastures.
-The individual involved in todays Q&A started away from horror … slowly found himself being pulled towards it … and now is, without question, one of the most talented horror artists on the planet.
+The individual involved in todays Q&A started away from horror … slowly found himself being pulled toward it … and now is, without question, one of the most talented horror artists on the planet.

 Even if you don’t know Nathan Thomas Milliner by name, you will almost certainly have had your eye-balls caressed by his art at some point … either online, in a magazine or possibly in the Blu-ray section of your local entertainment store.
 If horror is your passion his work is VERY hard to miss.

 Nathan was good enough to take some time to answer a few questions I sent and his replies were wonderfully informative and personal … I get the feeling his talent is fuelled and increased by his love of horror and it flows through him and onto the page every time he works.

 Grab a brew of choice, sit back and enjoy …